goneri/kitchen-mincer/doc/source/index.rst

 That's the reason why they are based on *drivers*.

 *SimpleCheck*
-    This driver relys on command return code.
+    This driver relies on command return code.
 It's similar to what is commonly done in the monitoring world.
 For example: call ping 5 time against all the host.
 *ServerSpec*
     Call *serverspec* ( http://serverspec.org/ ) command.

-Rational regarding the use of an ephemeral stack to run the test
+Rational regarding the use of an ephemeral stack to run actions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This paragraph explains the reason why we decide to launch an ephemeral stack
+This paragraph explains the reasons why we added the ability to run ephemeral stacks
-to run the tests.
+for some actions that run the tests.

 If we run the tests directly from the machine that run the mincer: